yukicoder0509/restler-report-parser/README.md

 2. Mount the folder you want to place the output report to `/app/dist`

 3. Run the docker container and the static HTML report will be generated.
-The report will be serve as a static website on port `4321`.

 May also reference `compose.yaml` for usage example: